JoshC-Working/Quantitative_Trading_LSTM/README.md

 ### 1. Stock Filtering
 <p>There are two perspective:</p>
 <p>1.1 Financial Reasoning<br>
-Because price fluctuations caused by <b>public opinion</b> or <b>breaking news</b> cannot be predicted by machine learning with historical data, I would like to select stocks with low public concern or high institutional investor ownership.
-Meanwhile, we are looking for stocks with high volatility to ensure a certain amount of shortfall.<br>
+Because price fluctuations caused by <u><b>public opinion</b></u> or <b>breaking news</b> cannot be predicted by machine learning with historical data, I would like to select stocks with low public concern or high institutional investor ownership.
+Meanwhile, we are looking for stocks with high volatility to ensure a certain amount of shortfall.<br></p>

-Therefore, our target stock should fulfil the following conditions:
+<p>Therefore, our target stock should fulfil the following conditions:
 <ol>
        <li>relatively low to medium market Capital</li>
        <li>high institutional investor ownership</li>